masiucd/new-born-rustling/README.md

 ```

 We access the `variants` from the `enum` via `::` ex `Day::Friday`
-An `enum` can also hold data like tuples,unit struts ore records.
+An `Enum` can also hold data like tuples,unit struts ore records.

 ```rust